mgechev/typed-calc/README.md

 # Simply Typed Lambda Calculus

-A type checker and interpreter of simply typed lambda calculus written in JavaScript.
+A type checker and interpreter for simply typed lambda calculus written in JavaScript.

 # Example